Enochthedev/voting-complaint-system/docs/COMPLAINTS_TABLE.md

     description: 'Will finish later...',
     category: 'academic',
     priority: 'medium',
-    status: 'draft' // Must be 'draft' when is_draft = true })
+    status: 'draft', // Must be 'draft' when is_draft = true })
   .select()
   .single();